marcusmota/chess-moves-solver-api/README.md

 ```

-src/pieces - folder where it contains the piece moves logic
+The folder `src/pieces` is where it contains the piece moves logic

+The file `src/pices/knight.js` explains

 ```

-Knight.js

 in this case using knight piece has the 8 moves called UUR (UP -> UP -> RIGHT), UUL (UP -> UP -> LEFT), LLU (LEFT -> LEFT -> UP), RRD (RIGHT -> RIGHT -> DOWN) and the others follow this logic.

 Using the getKnightMovesLastCell with the moves {uur : true, rru : true} the return will be { uur : ['B3'], rru : ['C2'] } it's simulate the A1 moves